Slicer/Slicer/Docs/user_guide/getting_started.md

 ## System requirements

 3D Slicer runs on any Windows, Mac, or Linux computer that was released in the last 5 years.
 Older computers may work (depending mainly on graphics capabilites).

 Slicer can also run on virtual machines and docker containers.
+For example, [3D Slicer + Jupyter notebook in a web browser](https://mybinder.org/v2/gh/Slicer/SlicerNotebooks/master?filepath=SlicerWeb.ipynb) is available for free via Binder service (no installation needed, the application can run in any web browser).

 ### Operating system versions